Her Excellency the Right Honourable Julie Payette

 Victor Thomas is Vice-President, Prairie Region, of the Asia Pacific Foundation of Canada, responsible for Alberta, Saskatchewan, and Manitoba.
 He also works part-time as Strategic Advisor to the President at the University of Regina.
 Victor has a Masters of Administration in Leadership from the University of Regina, a Chartered Director designation from McMaster University and the reciprocal designation of Administrateur de Sociétés Certifié from Laval University.
 Over the past 15 years, he has held various leadership roles including Chair of the Regina & District Chamber of Commerce, Vice-Chair of SaskEnergy, and Chair of the Banff Forum.
 Victor currently serves as Vice-Chair of Saskatchewan’s Innovation Place, member of the Rideau Hall Foundation Board and chairs its Innovation Council.
 Victor is an alumnus of the 2012 Governor General’s Canadian Leadership Conference.

 Ms. Wilson was appointed in 2006 as Assistant Deputy Minister (ADM) with Indian Residential Schools Resolution Canada and was a partner in the implementation of a settlement agreement for approximately 80,000 survivors of Indian Residential Schools in Canada.
+Her office oversaw the co-ordination of events leading to the Prime Minister’s historic Apology on June 11, 2008.
 She then was named Senior Assistant Deputy Minister, Regional Operations, at Indian and Northern Affairs Canada (INAC) and was responsible for the implementation of operations and programming in seven regions.
 She was also a participant in the Advanced Leadership Program (ALP) in 2009.

 Sean Wiltshire hails from Newfoundland, but is rarely there, as an award-winning diversity expert and international speaker.
 Sean has been working with businesses, crown corporations, governments, and communities to help them diversify their workforce and be more innovative.
 From St. John’s to Bombay, from Vancouver to Kathmandu Sean has been helping audiences see diversity as part of a business solution.